joonan-lab/cwas/docs/config/configuration.rst

 The line starts with ``#ANNOT`` indicates the annotation datasets merged in the bed file.
 It also indicates the order of the datasets matched to the ``annot_int``.

 The column ``annot_int`` represents the decimal number converted from binary code.
 The binary code consists of 0 and 1, but the representation is different from ordinary binary numbers.
-For example,
+For example, when an interval from 1,000 to 1,010 base overlaps with ChmE1 and ChmE2 region, the binary code for CWAS-Plus will be ``110`` (1 if the region overlaps, and 0 if not.).
+CWAS-Plus then converts it to decimal numbers.
+Here, the 1st position refers to 2\ :sup:`0`, the 2nd position refers to 2\ :sup:`1`, and the 3rd position refers to 2\ :sup:`2`.
+Therefore, the decimal number would be 1*2\ :sup:`0` + 1*2\ :sup:`1` + 0*2\ :sup:`2` = 3.
+Using this algorithm, CWAS-Plus merges genomic intervals efficiently.